vishnus17/cross-account-codebuild-lambda/README.md

 # cross-account-codebuild-lambda
-Lambda function to create a cross account codebuild deployment
+Lambda function to start a cross account codebuild deployment

 Link to the article: